Data extracted on 4 February 2026

 Who are the people fleeing Ukraine and receiving temporary protection?

-At the end of March 2025, adult women represented 44.7% of beneficiaries of temporary protection, 54.6% of them were women aged 35 to 64 years.
-Minors represented 31.7%, while the proportion of adult men in the total number of beneficiaries of temporary protection was 23.6%.
-The proportions of boys and girls under the age of 18 years were close, with 16.7% for boys and 15.0% for girls (Figure 2).
+At the end of December 2025, adult women made up 43.6% of the people under temporary protection, 54.2% of them were aged 35 to 64 years.
+Minors represented almost one third (30.5%), while adult men accounted for slightly more than a quarter (25.9%).
+The proportions of boys and girls under the age of 18 years were 16.2% and 14.4% respectively (Figure 2).

-Population pyramid as horizontal bar chart showing structure by age and sex of beneficiaries of temporary protection in the EU at the end of March 2025 in percentages.
+Population pyramid as horizontal bar chart showing structure by age and sex of beneficiaries of temporary protection in the EU at the end of December 2025 in percentages.
 Five bars represent the age groups less than 14 years, 14 to 17 years, 18 to 34 years, 35 to 64 years and 65 years and over.
 Each bar has two sections for male and female.
+For more details please use the link to the source dataset code below the image.

 Source: Eurostat (migr_asytpsm)

-Vertical stacked bar chart showing quarterly and monthly shares of main population groups among persons granted temporary protection as percentages in the EU for the months March 2022 to March 2025.
+Vertical stacked bar chart showing quarterly and monthly shares of main population groups among people granted temporary protection as percentages in the EU from March 2022 to December 2025.
 Totaling 100 percent, each monthly column has three stacks representing adult men, adult women and minors.
+For more details please use the link to the source dataset code below the image.

-Figure 3: Quarterly and monthly shares of main population groups among persons granted temporary protection, EU
+Figure 3: Quarterly and monthly shares of main population groups among people granted temporary protection, EU

-How many decisions on temporary protection were issued by EU countries and EFTA countries?
+How many decisions providing temporary protection were issued?

-Table showing the number of decisions on temporary protection in the EU, individual EU Member States and EFTA countries from Q1 2022 to March 2025.
+Table showing the number of decisions on temporary protection in the EU, individual EU Member States and EFTA countries from Q1 2022 to December 2025.
+For more details please use the link to the source dataset code below the image.

 Table 1: Number of decisions on temporary protection in EU and EFTA countries